Azure/azure-sphere-samples/Samples/AvnetG100Example/README.md

    * ```rebootDevice```: Forces the device to execute a reboot after a passed in delay (Seconds)
    * ```test```: Demonstrates how to use the init and cleanup features of the Direct Method implementation

+## Build Options

+The application can be configured for multiple different deployments.
+Build options are defined in the common/build_options.h header file.
+To enable an option remove the comment delimiters ```//``` before the ```#define``` statement.

+### ```IOT_HUB_APPLICATION```
+* Enble for IoTConnect, IoTCentral, IoTHub and IoTEdge connected functionality

+### ```USE_PNP```
+* Enable to use the Azure IoTHub Plug and Play functionality
+* The project includes a PnP model in the Plug-N-Play folder.
+To exercise the PnP interface using the Azure IoTExplorer tool, point Azure IoTExplorer to the Plug-N-Play folder.

+### ```USE_IOT_CONNECT```
+* Enable to include the functionality required to connect to Avnet's IoTConnect platform

+### ```M4_INTERCORE_COMMS```
+* Enable to include the functionality required to communicate with the partner M4 real time application that reads the on-board light sensor
+* Read the details in m4_support.c

+### ```ENABLE_DEBUG_TO_UART```
+* Enable to include logic and sample calls to send application debug to the G100 external USB/UART.
+This option also includes an additional device twin to control the feature from the cloud

+### ```ENABLE_UART_RX```
+* Enable to include logic to read character data from the G100 external USB/UART.
+Data is read until a '\n' new line charcter is encountered.
+If the message is valid JSON, then the message is sent to the IoTHub as telemetry.
+If the data is not valid JSON, it's output to debug.

+## Prerequisites

+The sample requires the following software:

+- Azure Sphere SDK version 21.04 or higher.
+At the command prompt, run **azsphere show-version** to check.
+Install [the Azure Sphere SDK](https://docs.microsoft.com/azure-sphere/install/install-sdk), if necessary.
+- An Azure subscription.
+If your organization does not already have one, you can set up a [free trial subscription](https://azure.microsoft.com/free/?v=17.15).

 ### Code Base Features
 #### Device Twins
 Developers can quickly add new device twin items to the application by adding an entry into a table and either using pre-built handlers by data type or creating custom handlers to fit any need.